oracle/weblogic-deploy-tooling/site/rcuinfo.md

         javax.net.ssl.keyStorePassword : xxxx
         javax.net.ssl.trustStorePassword : xxxx
 ```
-The database wallet can be included in the archive file under atpwallet zipentry structure
+The database wallet can be included in the archive file under `atpwallet` zipentry structure

-atpwallet/Walletxyz.zip
+`atpwallet/Walletxyz.zip`

-Using Create Domain Tool with the `-run_rcu` flag will create the rcu schemas against the Oracle Autonomous Transaction Processing Cloud Database and configure the datasources in the JRF domain to use the database.
+Using the Create Domain Tool with the `-run_rcu` flag will create the RCU schemas against the Oracle Autonomous Transaction Processing Cloud Database and configure the datasources in the JRF domain to use the database.
 For example:

     weblogic-deploy/bin/updateDomain.sh -oracle_home /u01/wls12213 -domain_type JRF -domain_home /u01/data/domains/demodomain -archive_file DemoDomain.zip -run_rcu